HEADS-project/training/1.ThingML_Basics/README.md

 To check if the ThingML editor is properly installed, open a sample ".thingml" file.
 It should open with the ThingML editor (text editor with syntax highlighting).
 To check if the compilers are properly installed, right-click on a ".thingml" file.
 You should have a "HEADS / ThingML" sub-menu in the context menu.
 This sub-menu allows calling the different ThingML compilers.

+> Note: To run the generated Java code, we assume you have a JDK properly installed, as well as Maven.
+For Node.JS code, you need to install Node.JS.
+For Posix C, you need a GCC-Make toolchain (also possible on Windows using CygWin).
+Finally, to run the arduino code you need to install the Arduino IDE and have an Arduino board.
+You will find more details later in this document.

 ### 1. Hello World!